 Creating a workforce of highly trained workers that will provide a solution to the nursing industry’s staffing crisis

-The Center for Caregiver Advancement received a $14 million grant from the California Workforce Development Board’s High Road Training Partnerships (HRTP) Resilient Workforce Fund Initiative to expand our CNA Registered Apprenticeship Program to reach more workers across the state.
-The program is designed to create a pathway for career advancement for nursing home workers while providing a solution to the staffing crisis at skilled nursing facilities.
+The Center for Caregiver Advancement received a $14 million grant from the California Workforce Development Board’s High Road Training Partnerships (HRTP) Resilient Workforce Fund Initiative to expand our CNA Registered Apprenticeship Program to reach more workers across the state, as well as launch a CNA to LVN Registered Apprenticeship Program.
+The apprenticeship programs are designed to create a pathway for career advancement for nursing home workers while providing a solution to the staffing crisis at skilled nursing facilities.

 Long-term care workers at skilled nursing facilities in California provide critical care and health support for the state’s most vulnerable communities.
 But employee turnover and retention pose massive challenges for the industry, with CNA turnover rates reaching nearly 100%.
 Workers face significant economic and social barriers that prevent them from being able to participate in traditional licensing programs, contributing to the shortage of qualified nursing assistants.